-includes the topic areas: child development, SIDS, building and physical premise safety, emergency preparedness, storage of hazardous materials, nutrition and a) Licensed child care centers:
+Relatives are required to complete a pre-service orientation program the includes the topic areas: child development, SIDS, building and physical premise safety, emergency preparedness, storage of hazardous materials, nutrition and physical activity.

 Ongoing Training Requirements

 5.2.4 Provide the minimum number of annual training hours on health and safety topics for caregivers, teachers, and directors required for the following.